telerik/fiddler-everywhere-docs/knowledge-base/real-life-fiddler-everywhere-usage.md

 Fiddler Everywhere can help multiple different personas.
 A **quality engineer** can brute-force test other cases - for example, different rules for testing failing CSS, network delays, failed access to endpoints, and so on.
 A **technical support engineer** can reproduce client scenarios - for example, the client shares that he is under a restricted corporate network that has no direct access to AWS or other endpoints.
 A **developer** can receive pre-recorded sessions that demonstrate the above scenarios and helps them in debugging and implementing the proper solution.
 A **web developer** can use Fiddler Everywhere to optimize their site by testing and improving the implementations related to font loading, CDN fallbacks, third-party library, resource usage, testing different UI designs on the fly, and so on.
 A **security officer** can use Fiddler Everywhere to examine the generated traffic for possible leaks of sensitive data, test GDPR policies, and catch unwanted requests (e.g., by malware or third-party actors).
 An **end-user** can use Fiddler Everywhere to capture specific issue that he faces with an app and share it with the application creators for further investigation.

-And the discussed case above barely scratches the surface - there is an ocean of possibilities of what you can do and achieve with Fiddler Everywhere.
+The discussed case above barely scratches the surface - there is an ocean of possibilities of what you can do and achieve with Fiddler Everywhere.

 ## Real-Life Examples